 2012: Norman played in 11 games, starting three.
 He was sixth on the team with 18 catches for 228 yards.
 He had more than 40 yards receiving in three games this season - Toledo (50), Colorado State (44) and a career-high 79 versus UNLV.
 Against the Rebels, Norman had a career day with six grabs for 79 yards.

 2011: Norman played in all 13 games for the Cowboys as a true freshman.
 As a receiver he had two receptions for 14 yards.
 After an injury to kick returner Ghaali Muhammad eight games into the season, Norman stepped in and averaged 20 yards per kick return.
 His best returns of 48 and 24 yards came in the 31-10 victory over New Mexico on Nov.
 19.

->

-> Personal: Born May 22, 1993, he is the son of Sharon Mitchell and Therlow Norman and he has one sister, Sherell.
+Personal: Born May 22, 1993, he is the son of Sharon Mitchell and Therlow Norman and he has one sister, Sherell.
 Norman was also recruited by Kansas and Memphis.
-He has not decided on a major at UW.
+He is pursuing a degree in communications at UW.